ColdBox/coldbox-zero-to-hero/steps/step-8.md

 resources( resource : "registration", only : "new,create" );
 ```

 When working with routes it is essential to visualize them as they can become very complex.
 We have just the module for that.
 Go to your shell and install our awesome route visualizer: `install route-visualizer --saveDev`.
 Now issue a reinit: `coldbox reinit` and refresh your browser.
-You can navigate to: http://localhost:42518/route-visualizer and see all your wonderful routes.
+You can navigate to: http: //localhost:42518/route-visualizer and see all your wonderful routes.

 ### BDD